COB General Advising Information

 BUSINESS MINOR AND CERTIFICATE OPTIONS

-If a course requires a registration override, students will have to submit an override form to SoBA Advising or to the Registrar.
+If a course requires a registration override, students will have to submit an override form to COB Advising or to the Registrar.
 Click here for more Course Override information.

 TRANSFER STUDENT INFORMATION